ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 The triggers are configured with actions to take, and most actions consist of showing an item on the target website, or directly opening the Chat window.

 The Chat Items are of two kinds: Buttons and Invitations.
-They are created and customized directly in RingCentral Engage and usually don’t need integration on the target website.
+They are created and customized directly in RingCentral RingCX and usually don’t need integration on the target website.
 They are actionable and aim to open the Chat window.

 ### Continuation